-While it is preferable that U-M employees transfer ownership of work-related files and other digital information to others before leaving the university or moving from one job or role to another within the university, there may be times when university units need access to university information contained in an employee's
+While it is preferable that U-M employees transfer ownership of work-related files and other digital information to others before leaving the university or moving from one job or role to another within the university, there may be times when university units need access to university information contained in

 That access is governed by Privacy and the Need to Monitor and Access Records (SPG 601.11), which balances respect for the individual's privacy with the university's need for access to work-related information for university business reasons.